cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 This behavior is identical to the behavior of an unoptimized case expression.

 Mindcode arranges the code to only perform checks distinguishing between `null` and the zero value where both of these values can occur.
-When a code path is known not to possibly handle both `null` and `0`, these checks are eliminated.
-As a result, an optimized `case` expressions checking for `null` in `when` branches is typically more efficient than handling the `null` values in the `else` branch, or checking for them prior to the case expression itself.
+When a code path is known to not possibly handle both `null` and `0`, these checks are eliminated.
+As a result, an optimized `case` expressions checking for `null` in `when` branches is typically more efficient than letting the `null` value go into the `else` branch and checking it explicitly there, or checking for them prior to the case expression itself.

 ### Mindustry content conversion